 “We hope that by teaching young people about the root causes and impacts of PSH, we’ll be able to raise a generation of young people that are equipped to challenge harassment, empathise with those who experience it, and never become perpetrators.
 Given that 10 to 19-year-olds hold the largest age demographic on TikTok, the app has provided us with an excellent platform for working towards this aim.”

 Like Bates, these young people aren’t “anti-men”—they want equality, respect and for social media to be used in a way that provides young women and people of marginalised genders a safe online space.
-“The reactions and campaigning from gen Z in response to the devastating cases of George Floyd and Sarah Everard, for instance, demonstrate how this generation have been using this tool to make the world better, showing older generations that silence is compliance, and speaking out in the face of injustice.”
+“The reactions and campaigning from Gen Z in response to the devastating cases of George Floyd and Sarah Everard, for instance, demonstrate how this generation has been using this tool to make the world better, showing older generations that silence is compliance, and speaking out in the face of injustice.”

 In many ways, society has developed its opinion of women, to some extent at least.
 Thankfully, in today’s Western civilisation, there are no longer ‘insane asylums’ for ‘difficult women’ like there were in the 1800s, but the internet still poses a terrifying threat to anyone who doesn’t identify as a white, biological male.
 Incelism or ‘involuntary celibacy’ culture is on the rise, with online radicalisation being the main cause of this, and attacks of terror from such groups are becoming more common.
 But using online platforms and tools in a positive way could help combat this.
 Dux also noted how the number of people doing so is also growing.
 “There are teenagers and octogenarians alike with millions of followers [on TikTok],” she added.
 “It’s kind of brilliant to see!”